silvansky/macscripts/README.md

 `.gitconfig` - my config for `git`.
 All my favorite aliases live here.

-`.profile` - bash profile, common defines, functions, etc. for bash.
-I use zsh for now, but I really call this file from .zshrc.
+`.profile` - bash profile, common defines, functions, etc, for bash.
+I use zsh for now, but I really call this file from `.zshrc`.

+`.zshrc` - zsh settings.

 `build_gcc.sh`å - script for building gcc 4.7 for OS X.